 As you can see, the sarcophagus of Columbus is raised above the ground by four bearers representing the four kingdoms (Castile, Aragon, Navara, and Leon) of erstwhile Spain.
 Queen Isabella I (along with her husband Ferdinand), who funded Columbus’s famous 1492 journeys to the New World, united them into one nation, i.e., modern Spain.

-The rectangular bottom of the sarcophagus is a copper plate inscribed with the coat-of-arms of Spain surrounded by an inscription in Spanish, which reads:
+The rectangular bottom of the sarcophagus is a bronze plate inscribed with the coat-of-arms of Spain surrounded by an inscription in Spanish, which reads:

 – Seville Cathedral: An awe-inspiring architectural marvel